Jarosław Kaczyński

+In 2001 he co-founded the PiS party with his twin brother, Lech Kaczyński, of which he became leader in 2003.
 Running for PiS, he served as the prime minister of Poland from July 2006 to November 2007, while his brother was the president of Poland.
 After PiS's electoral defeat in 2007, Kaczyński was the main leader of the opposition during Civic Platform's governments.
-Following the death of his brother in a plane crash, Jarosław Kaczyński ran in the 2010 Polish presidential election losing to Bronisław Komorowski.
+Following the death of his brother in a plane crash, Jarosław Kaczyński ran in the 2010 Polish presidential election, losing to Bronisław Komorowski.

-Since the 2015 victories of PiS, both in the presidential and parliamentary election, Kaczyński is considered to be the most important politician in Poland and one of the most influential European leaders.
-For this reason, in Poland he is called by some people the "Chief of State" (following the example of Józef Piłsudski).
+Since the 2015 victories of PiS, both in the presidential and parliamentary elections, Kaczyński was considered to be the most powerful politician in Poland and one of the most influential European leaders.
 In 2020, he was designated as the Deputy Prime Minister of Poland with oversight over the defense, justice and interior ministries.
+He resigned from the government in November 2023 after the Law and Justice (PiS) party failed to gain a majority of seats in the Sejm in the 2023 Polish parliamentary election.